mschmidtkorth/logseq-msk-toc/README.md

 ## Logseq Table of Contents Generator

-This plugin lists all of the headings part of the current page and allows easy navigation.
+This plugin lists all of the headings part of the current page and allows easy navigation by jumping to a headline.

 Nested headings are only recognized if they are indented.